hscrocha/CodeClonesActivity/README.md

 - [Dude academic paper](http://wettel.github.io/download/wettel05-synasc.pdf): Wettel R., Marinescu R., "Archeology of Code Duplication: Recovering Duplication Chains from Small Duplication Fragments", In Proceedings of 7th International Symposium on Symbolic and Numeric Algorithms for Scientific Computing (SYNASC 2005), p.63-70, IEEE Computer Society, 2005.
 - [SonarQube](https://www.sonarqube.org/downloads/): One of the best tools for refactoring aids and code quality assessment.
 The Community version is the truly free version.
+- [NiCad](https://www.txl.ca/txl-nicaddownload.html): A very popular (in the academia) clone detection tool.
+Probably the first one that was available and "easy" to use to general developers.
+You must first install the TXL (in the same page).

 # Credits